 Take note of the issues that your ophthalmologist brings to your attention concerning your child’s eye health.
 It’s really difficult to diagnose eye issues in really young children.
 Take note if your child squints, holds their books and toys either farther away or close to their person, or talks about frequent headaches.
 We’ll perform a comprehensive exam and determine the issue at hand.

-Preparing Your Kid For Their Eye Exam
+Preparing Your Child for Their Eye Exam

 By telling your child what to expect from their eye exam, it lessens the stress that they might experience in a new experience.
 Use language that your child understands to tell them about the entire process.

-Who Will Perform the Eye Exam On Your Child?
+Who will Perform the Eye Exam on your Child?

 Our pediatric eye exams are done by our staff ophthalmologist.
 Both our ophthalmologist and our staff can help make the eye exam process easy and free of stress.
 They work so that your child understands everything that happens all throughout the exam.

-How Long Are Pediatric Eye Exams?
+How Long are Pediatric Eye Exams?

 That all depends on your child’s eye health, the tests that need to be performed, and their needs.
 After the exam, our ophthalmologist will discuss their treatment plan with you.
 Depending on the depth of your child’s eye health, most pediatric eye health exams will last up to 90 minutes.

-What Comprises A Pediatric Eye Exam?
+What Comprises a Pediatric Eye Exam?

 Our ophthalmologist will consider both your child’s visual acuity and eye health when coming up with a treatment plan.
 Depending on their age, they may need to read an eye chart with letters, numbers, pictures, or a combination of the three.
 Some of the conditions that our staff will look for include the following: